Puff Pastry Cinnamon Rolls

 You want the sheets to be thawed enough to unroll, but still very, very cold.
 This is what makes the pastries flaky.

 Puff pastry comes in a box with two sheets.
-I use both sheets for this recipe, but you can make just half the recipe if you’d like.
+I use both sheets, but you can make just half the recipe if you’d like.

-And another PSA: you can also make cinnamon rolls out of crescent rolls!
+And another PSA: you can also make cinnamon rolls out of crescent rolls and apple turnovers out of puff pastry!

 How to Make Puff Pastry Cinnamon Rolls

-- Place the rolls cut side up on the prepared pan.
+• Place the rolls cut side up on the prepared baking sheet.
 Bake for 18-20 minutes or until the rolls are golden brown and puffed up.

 Storage Instructions